sanshxx/DentOS/TECHNICAL_DOCUMENTATION.md

 ## Conclusion

-The Dental CRM application provides a comprehensive solution for dental practice management with a modern, scalable architecture.
+The DentOS application provides a comprehensive solution for dental practice management with a modern, scalable architecture.
 This technical documentation serves as a guide for developers working on maintaining and extending the application's capabilities.